Sabam Sirait

-Sabam Gunung Panangian Sirait (13 October 193629 September 2021) was a senior Indonesian politician.
-He was a member of the DPD RI from 15 January 2018 until his death on 29 September 2021.
-Sabam is the father of the Indonesian House of Representatives and PDIP member Maruarar Sirait.
+Sabam Gunung Panangian Sirait (13 October 1936 – 29 September 2021) was an Indonesian politician who served as a member of the House of Representatives and the Regional Representative Council.
+Previously, he served as secretary-general of the Indonesian Christian Party and Indonesian Democratic Party.
+He is the father of politician Maruarar Sirait, who serves as minister of housing and settlement.

 Early life

-Sabam Sirait was born 13 October 1936, in Tanjungbalai, in what is now North Sumatra, the son of Ministry of Public Works employee Frederick Hendra Sirait and rice trader Julia Sibuea.
-His father was later to become one of the founders of the Indonesian Christian Party (Parkindo).
+Sabam Sirait was born on 13 October 1936, in Tanjungbalai, Sultanate of Asahan, Residency of Sumatra's East Coast, Dutch East Indies (present-day North Sumatra, Indonesia).
+His father, Frederick Hendra Sirait, was an employee in the Ministry of Public Works who would later become one of the founders of the Indonesian Christian Party (Parkindo).
+His mother, Julia Sibuea, was a rice trader.

 Political career

-Background
+Indonesian Christian Party (1958–1973)

-Sabam began his political career since 1958, while studying at the Faculty of Law of the University of Indonesia.
+Sabam began his political career in 1958, while studying at the Faculty of Law of the University of Indonesia.
 His interest in politics grew after the dissolution of political parties by Sukarno in 1960.
 He was active as chairman of the Jakarta branch of the Indonesian Christian Student Movement (GMKI).